akshell/docs/ref/core/index.rst

 Core Akshell APIs
 =================

-The core Akshell APIs are built into the :term:`JavaScript engine` running application code; they provide low-level means of environment iteraction.
+The core Akshell APIs are built into the JavaScript engine running application code; they provide low-level means of environment iteraction.

 .. toctree::